canozokur/deploy/README.md

   # Optional variables, omitted by default
   ansistrano_s3_aws_access_key: YOUR_AWS_ACCESS_KEY
   ansistrano_s3_aws_secret_key: YOUR_AWS_SECRET_KEY

+  # Variables used in the Maven artifact deployment strategy (with defaults shown)
+  # Most of the variables used are from maven_artifact module of Ansible, see the [documentation](http://docs.ansible.com/ansible/latest/maven_artifact_module.html)
+  ansistrano_maven_artifact_id: "YOUR_ARTIFACT_ID" # What artifact ID to deploy, required
+  ansistrano_maven_classifier: "" # What classifier to deploy
+  ansistrano_maven_path: "{{ ansistrano_release_path.stdout }}/YOUR_ARTIFACT_FILENAME.JAR" # Destination artifact filename or directory, relative to your release path.
+If you omit this, artifact will be downloaded with its original name preserved (i.e. with its version number).
+Defaults to your release path.
+  ansistrano_maven_extension: "jar" # Downloaded artifact's extension
+  ansistrano_maven_group_id: "YOUR_ARTIFACT_GROUP_ID" # What group ID the artifact has, required
+  ansistrano_maven_password: "" # Maven repository auth password, if you need one.
+  ansistrano_maven_repository_url: "http://repo1.maven.org/maven2" # If you have a private Maven repo you can set it here.
+  ansistrano_maven_timeout: 10 # Connect timeout for the repo
+  ansistrano_maven_username: "" # Maven repository auth username, if you need one.
+  ansistrano_maven_version: "latest" # What artifact version to deploy

   # Hooks: custom tasks if you need them
   ansistrano_before_setup_tasks_file: "{{ playbook_dir }}/<your-deployment-config>/my-before-setup-tasks.yml"